melodyyangaws/sql-based-etl/README.md

  * `kubectl apply -f source/app_resources/spark-template.yaml` submit a reusable job template for Spark applications

 ## Clean up
-* Delete the cdk.context.json file from your code repo, before redeploy the CDK package from the scratch.
+* Delete the cdk.context.json file from the code repository, if you need to redeploy the CDK package from the scratch.
-* Delete a s3 bucket with the prefix of `sparkoneks-codebucket`, because AWS CloudFormation cannot delete a non-empty Amazon S3 bucket automatically.
+* Delete the s3 with a prefix of `sparkoneks-codebucket`, because AWS CloudFormation cannot delete a non-empty S3 bucket automatically.
-* Delete docker container image from ECR
+* Delete the Arc docker image from ECR.
-* Delete the rest of cloud resources via CDK CLI
+* Finally, delete the rest of cloud resources via CDK CLI

 ```
 cdk destroy SparkOnEKS -c env=develop --require-approval never
 ```
-If any error ocurrs, go to Cloudformation console in your AWS account, manually delete templates on the console.

 ## Security